Samuelsen1/Tech-Writing-Samples/README.md

 ---

 ## Welth (DITA)
 I am commited to continuous learning and improvement.
 For this reason, I have created this category to host a DITA version of my fictional Welth platform documentation.
-Yes, he is a begginer and will make mistakes but what he knows is that even the pros make mistakes, so commitment to continuous learning is what he strives for.
+It is at a preliminary stage so it might contain errors but the deal is to learn.

 ---